zk0008/zk-FYP-v3/PLAN_V3.md

 - Requires confirmation before deletion
 - Cannot delete own account

-**Microsoft authentication**
+**Microsoft authentication** — Deferred
-- NTU users (students, supervisors, coordinators) log in via Microsoft authentication
+- Blocked by Microsoft's May 2025 policy change requiring a paid Entra ID license for new tenant creation
+- Architecture supports Microsoft auth — implementation can be completed when NTU IT provides an Azure AD tenant
+- Current login uses username and password authentication

+**Dummy supervisor accounts** — ✓ Complete
-- User accounts are created by fetching from an Excel file
+- Supervisor accounts can be created manually by admin through the Admin Dashboard

-**Dummy supervisor accounts**
-- Create dummy accounts for supervisors for testing and demonstration

-**Group allocation**
+**Group allocation** — ✓ Complete
-- Fixed list for group allocation when creating group chats
-- Basic modifications to group assignments supported
+- Admin can assign users to groups through the Admin Dashboard
+- Excel import automatically assigns students to groups based on the file

-**External users**
+**External users** — Deferred
-- External users register via a separate create new account flow
-- Not linked to Microsoft authentication
+- Deferred — admin account creation covers all current user types
+- Can be revisited if external non-NTU users need access in future

 ---